People who know what they are doing will almost always get you when you jump into their camp.

 Depending on the area of space, the ships camping on a gate can be of different types.
 You could camp alone in a Trasher with sensor boosters and artillery guns sitting in the exact middle of a gate, waiting for a slow enough frigate you can lock and kill with two, three shots from overheated guns.
 You might not even need a warp disruptor on your ship.
 Why artillery guns?
 Because they have the highest damage per shot in the game.
 This means with each shot, you deal a significant amount of damage at once, “volleying” a target.
-The most notorious ships are probably Tornado Attack Battlecruisers.
+The most notorious ship used for this purpose are probably Tornados.

-But damage dealing ships really can by anything that can hit hard quickly.
-The other, the more important part is tackle.
+But damage dealing ships really can be anything that can hit hard quickly.
+The other, more important part is tackle.
 The job of tacklers in a gate camping group is to make sure the ship(s) that jumped into the camp do:

 - Not just warp away and

 - Do not make it back to the gate